Saad-Hussain1/tic-tac-toe/README.md

 # tic-tac-toe
-Basic tic-tac-toe vs AI in Python.
+Basic tic-tac-toe in Python.
+Player vs. player and player vs. AI.
 Board is simply printed to console.